shanyu10/bkt/README.md

     -   Tailwind CSS for styling, with a focus on responsiveness across all components.
     -   `lucide-react` for icons.
     -   Reusable `ProductCard` component.
-    -   Client-side shopping cart state management using Zustand.
+    -   Client-side shopping cart state management using Zustand, now with backend persistence.
-    -   Responsive `Navbar` with cart item count.
+    -   Responsive `Navbar` with cart item count and user display name/email.
     -   Responsive `Footer`.
     -   Homepage (`/`) with Hero, New Arrivals, and Shop by Series sections, designed to be fully responsive.
     -   Dynamic Product Listing Page (`/category/slug`) with placeholder filters.
     -   Product Page (`/product/id`) with product details.
+    -   User Profile Page (`/profile`) allowing display name and password updates, with enhanced UI.
+    -   Wishlist functionality with visual indicators and toggle to add/remove items, backed by API persistence.
+    -   Cart functionality with visual indicators, backed by API persistence.

 -   **Node.js Backend:**
     -   Express.js for API creation.